 If you want to learn more, I suggest you browse through these topics and understand what I’m trying to explain.

-My budgeting worksheet should be enough to help you budget, if you don’t like it then make one using Excel spreadsheet or use a budgeting app.
+My budgeting worksheet should be enough to help you budget, if you don’t like it then make one using an Excel spreadsheet or a budgeting app.

 Anyways, If you have any questions or ideas on how to save money during your college days, let me know in the comments.
 I’ll add it to this list.